Published: 22 Oct 2019

 Interview with Tamar Oniani, GYLA Strategic Litigation Lawyer and Legal Skills Development Programme 2019 Participant

 From 8 July to 11 July 2019, we welcomed seven partner lawyers from Armenia, Georgia and Ukraine for our Legal Skills Development Programme (LSDP) in Strasbourg for three days of legal clinics and meetings with ECtHR judges and lawyers, advisers to the Commissioner for Human Rights and the Department for the Execution of Judgments.
 Lawyers also received training from the European Implementation Network (EIN) on making submissions to the Committee of Ministers.
-Participants also had the chance to attend the Grand Chamber hearing in Big Brother Watch & others v Russia, a landmark case on mass electronic surveillance.
+Participants also had the chance to attend the Grand Chamber hearing in Big Brother Watch & others v United Kingdom, a landmark case on mass electronic surveillance.
 LSDP participants included representatives from EHRAC’s partner organisations: Ukraine’s Regional Centre for Human Rights (RCHR), the Ukrainian Legal Advisory Group (ULAG), the Georgian Young Lawyers’ Association (GYLA), Tbilisi-based Human Rights Education and Monitoring Centre (EMC), Armenia’s Europe in Law Association (ELA) and the Georgian Democracy Initiative (GDI).

 EHRAC spoke to one of the participants, GYLA Strategic Litigation Lawyer Tamar Oniani, about her experience in Strasbourg.